Big Virginia Sky: Studio albums

-Album Response
+Album reception

 Brett Stewart, a music blogger, recently remarked, “The album is absolutely terrific – well performed, well written, and always fun.
 It’s an experience you need to immerse yourself in if you have any appreciation for country, bluegrass, blues, or Americana in general.”
 In an AltDaily.com review, music columnist remarked, "Guest appearances aside, Shelor and Slay are truly the stars on the record, trading brilliant solos on almost every song, including two excellent instrumentals.
 Shelor’s banjo work on “Bullfrog” in particular is reminiscent of old-school Béla Fleck."

 IBMA

 Big Virginia Sky was selected as one of the International Bluegrass Music Association (IBMA)'s featured showcase artists in 2015 to play during the conference in addition to their performance during a Virginia Tourism event with The Church Sisters and Lonesome River Band.
 The group was featured in the Raleigh News & Observer for their performance.